DHANOLA/EXCEL_TRAINING_GTL_TRAINING/README.md

-# EXCEL_TRAINING_GTL
+<h1>EXCEL TRAINING GTL</h1>

 <img src="https://bfiinsight.com/wp-content/uploads/2021/11/Excel-Picture.jpeg">

-These are the Sample tasks I have learned Excel various features during my training phase at the GTL Hyderabad.
+<h3>These are the Sample tasks on whichI have donw hands-on and  various Excel concepts & features during my training phase at the intern Company - GTL.